joshmrallen/tashawn_assignment_7-23/README.md

 # Answer the following questions:
 - Which method(s) does Active Record create for you?

+-- Student#first_name, Student#last_name, Student#grade_level, Student.all

 - Which method(s) did you have to create yourself?
 Why?

+--Student.all_in_grade because it required a condition to return a portion of the records, not all of them --Teacher#tenure because it requires that I specify a condition that gives me extra information about the record